Saad007Khan/PropertyPrompts/master_location_intelligence_calculator.md

 7. Write in natural human language, avoid AI patterns (no "notably", "primarily", "overall")
 8. If data unavailable, write "Data not available"
 9. Never mention sources in output
-10. Always provide BOTH text and JSON formats
+10. Always provide JSON format
 11. Be concise and factual

 ---